jgrodger/butterfly_msgdm/README.md

 			•"Output/Spatial/filtering//sites_filtering_summary.csv" only with
 			sites kept after data filtered to 2015-2019 period, for inclusion in methods.

+To do
+	•Plots not printing in report, check!
+	• Update Data exploration below
 2) butterflies_combine_env_data.Rmd
 	•What this does:
 		•Data synthsis and processing: